masrufjaman/gas-n-go/README.md

 # Project: Gas Fill and Service System using Django Framework
-Please scroll down and click on the download button to download **Gas-N-Go** using Django Framework project for free.
+Please scroll down and click on the download button to download **Gas-N-Go** by using Django Framework project for free.

-Gas-N-Go is a gas fill and service management project developed in Django.
+Gas-N-Go is a gas fill and service management project which is working in Django.
 Service Provider can add services, add details, add gallery pictures.
-User can see providers services, make appoinment to take gas and services, and also they can make payment via online.
-They can also contact to the Gas Station and Service Center through Phone or Email.
+User can see the provider services, make appoinment to take gas and services, and also they can make payment via online.
+They can also contact to the Gas Station and Service Center by Phone or Email.

 ## About System
-The system is built fully in Django Framework in back-end and HTML, CSS in front-end.
+The system has been built fully by Django Framework for back-end and HTML, CSS for front-end.

 ## How To Run The Project?
-To run this project, you must have installed [Python](https://www.python.org/downloads/) on your PC.
-After downloading the project, follow the steps below:
+To run this project, you must have to install [Python](https://www.python.org/downloads/) on your PC.
+After downloading the project, follow the steps which is given below:

 **Step-1:** Extract/unzip the file